 In 2007, the Ministry of Education Policy/Program Memorandum No. 140, Incorporating Methods of Applied Behaviour Analysis (ABA) into Programs for Students with Autism Spectrum Disorders (ASD), came out.
 It requires school boards to offer students with ASD special education programs using ABA methods where appropriate.
 It specifically lists under Principles of ABA Programming that the program has to be individualized and that data must be collected and analysed.
 The ABLLS can assist in these principles.
 Also in 2007, Effective Educational Practices for Students with Autism Spectrum Disorders: A Resource Guide was published in Ontario.
 In the Foundations section on page 26, the new documents states that "An effective assessment process is continuous and includes ongoing, systematic data collection that is necessary to: monitor student progress, evaluate instructional effectiveness, and update goals as a student learns and masters a skill."
 The ABLLS can also assist in this assessment process.

 The ABLLS in now available in the revised edition, The ABLLS-R, and I have included a cross reference chart below.
 I have also included a prompt level sheet below to include with tracking sheets so that all staff use the same notation for prompt levels.
 There is a sample of a filled-in tracking sheet as well.
-Finally, staff at our school created "pre-reading" skills because many students we work with are lower than the reading skills area.
+Finally, staff at the self-contained school I worked at created "pre-reading" skills because many students we work with are lower than the reading skills area.
 This is included below.